phalcon/documentation/docs/tutorial-vokuro.md

 [Vökuró][github_vokuro] is a sample application, showcasing a typical web application written in Phalcon.
 This application focuses on:

-- User Login (security)
+- User login (security)
-- User Signup (security)
+- User signup (security)
-- User Permissions
+- User permissions (ACL)
-- User management
+- User and profile management
+- Forms with validation
+- Transactional e-mail

+Vökuró runs on two Phalcon distributions from the same source tree:

+- **Phalcon v5** minimum `5.0` — the C extension.
+This is the default when the extension is loaded.
+- **Phalcon v6** currently `6.0` alpha — the `phalcon/phalcon` PHP package.
+No extension is required.
+- The two are mutually exclusive at runtime.
+When the v5 extension is loaded, PHP uses it and the v6 package is shadowed.

 !!! info "NOTE"

     You can use Vökuró as a starting point for your application and enhance it further to meet your needs.
-By no means this is a perfect application, and it does not fit all needs.
+By no means is this a perfect application, and it does not fit all needs.

 !!! warning "WARNING"